phx/signal-desktop-lockscreen/README.md

   - If you download as a zip file, unzip the repository, and navigate to the unzipped folder.
 - Double-click `[signal_lockscreen_patcher.bat](./signal_lockscreen_patcher.bat)`, and once the script finishes, you are good to go.

-## Details
+### Details

 I previously submitted [Pull request #4439](https://github.com/signalapp/Signal-Desktop/pull/4439) to the Signal development branch, which implements a pseudo lockscreen functionality by locking with <kbd>Ctrl</kbd> + <kbd>L</kbd>
 and unlocking with either <kbd>Ctrl</kbd> + <kbd>;</kbd> or <kbd>Ctrl</kbd> + <kbd>'</kbd>, but that PR got denied because it didn't meet security standards and was not considered a "full feature", specifically, this was the response that I received:

-*Thank you for the pull request, while this is an artful solution to the lock-screen issue it doesn't fully satisfy the requirements for security.
-We would also need some design resources on this to fully implement screen lock.*
+*"Thank you for the pull request, while this is an artful solution to the lock-screen issue it doesn't fully satisfy the requirements for security.
+We would also need some design resources on this to fully implement screen lock."*

 The reason I have not submitted the full functionality displayed in this patch as an official pull request is because it would require full  serverside implementation via Node.js, and I am simply not familiar enough with the idosyncracies of the source code at this point in order to allow me to develop that functionality on my own.
 Thus, I have resulted to the serverside set up via the patch script, and clientside implementation in JavaScript.